Here's me, in a nutshell:

 Backwards, my name looks like this:

-I'm thirty something-or-another, which means that I'm in the decade of my life where I'm supposed to be the "martyr"--you know...self-sacrificing myself to be a good wife, a good mother, and a good employee.
+I'm forty something-or-another, which means I'm in the decade of my life where I'm supposed to be the "martyr"--you know...self-sacrificing myself to be a good wife, a good mother, and a good employee.
 I'm not a wife, I'm not a mother, and I'm not an employee.
 At this point in my life, the word "self-sacrificing" is not in my dictionary.

 For the last fifteen or so years, I've been living my life in reverse.
 I started out with a husband, a house, a career, and a plethora of responsibilities.
 Over the years, I've been simplifying my life -- shedding those things that bog me down from living to my fullest.
 Metaphorically speaking, I'm now the college-aged kid who is on her post-graduation backpacking trip through Europe.
 Unlike the college kid, though, my wanderlust comes from a place of stability and experience.